fleipold/totally-lazy-tutorial/README.md

 assertEquals(false, optionalDouble.isDefined());
 ~~~

-One way to think about options is as a collection that has either zero or one elements.
+One way to think about options is as collections that have either zero or one element.
 In
 functional programming parlance they are both monads.

 Development Info